danahynes/Asus-L410M-WMI-Keys/README.md

 # TODO

-1. file lock checking/syncing
+1. camera file lock checking/syncing
-1. a LOT more checks to see if files exists
+1. a LOT more checks to see if files exist
 1. more error checking
 1. camera status indicator